matheushbps/matheushbps.github.io/_pages/articles.md

 * **Parameter Optimization**: The study explores the parameter space by systematically varying key variables.
 This approach aligns with the data science practice of hyperparameter tuning, where the goal is to discover the optimal configuration that maximizes the performance of a model or system.
 * **Data Visualization**: The results are presented graphically, showcasing the impact of parameter changes on system behavior.
 Effective data visualization is crucial in data science for communicating insights and patterns hidden within the data.
 * **Process Optimization**: Ultimately, the research aims to identify the ideal operating conditions for the elutriator system.
 This directly translates to process optimization in industrial settings, a common goal in data science projects aimed at improving efficiency and productivity.
 Please check it at the following link.
-PS: The Main language of the article is Portuguese-Brazil: (Modeling and simulation of serial elutriators using Scilab)[https://matheushbps.github.io/files/elutriacao_artigo.pdf]
+PS: The Main language of the article is Portuguese-Brazil: [MODELING AND SIMULATION OF SERIAL ELUTRIATORS USING SCILAB](https://matheushbps.github.io/files/elutriacao_artigo.pdf)